 According to Seth Skydel, writing for Fleet Equipment, truck and trailer manufacturers’ efforts to fight vehicle corrosion are ongoing.
 At Great Dane, for example, they replaced corrosive metals with non-corrosive composites and used coatings on metal components.

-Great Dane V.P. of engineering Chris Lee, quoted in Fleet Equipment, said their trailers' EnduroGuard rear frames employ stainless and galvaneal carbon steel.
+Great Dane V.P. of engineering Chris Lee, quoted in Fleet Equipment, said their trailers’ EnduroGuard rear frames employ stainless and galvaneal carbon steel.
 Great Dane also applies its proprietary CorroGuard thermoplastic coating over carbon steel to enhance corrosion resistance, and is currently researching other coating systems such as zinc-rich epoxy primers and one-part waterborne coatings.
-In addition, for its refrigerated trailers, Great Dane developed a glass-reinforced, thermoplastic liner material with a metal barrier that it calls ThermoGuard.
+In addition, for its refrigerated trailers, that allow for successful refrigerated transport to take place on long-haul journeys, Great Dane developed a glass-reinforced, thermoplastic liner material with a metal barrier that it calls ThermoGuard.
 This effectively seals the trailer insulation, reducing moisture intrusion during outgassing.

 Another manufacturer, Hyundai Translead, is using hot dip galvanization on all steel components and critical parts.
 The hot dip process forms a bond six times greater than zinc-rich paint, according to Jong Seog Lee, vice president of research and development.
 They’re also incorporating “purposeful design” in innovations like substituting adhesive technologies or other alternatives for traditional fasteners.